box/box-content-preview/.github/ISSUE_TEMPLATE.md

 What is the expected behavior?
 (Screenshots can be helpful here)

 What went wrong?
-(Screenshots or console logs can be helpful here)
+(Screenshots, console logs, or HAR files can be helpful here)

 Link to application or sample code: